wifidog/wifidog-auth/wifidog/README.txt

 This is the main wifidog directory, it contains most of the wifidog system.

 Subdirectories:
 admin:		PHP scripts for the adminstrative interface
 auth:		Gateway authentication responder
 classes: 	All the PHP classes
 content:     Scripts and reports for specific content types (such as PatternLanguage)
+contrib:     Various scripts and templates given as examples
 cron:		PHP scripts meant to be executed on a regular basis
 include:	PHP includes
 js:		Javascripts